 EVEN, I have one piece in my studio.

-BUT, what if you want to upgrade your Mac PC to the latest?
-The problem is there is no Firewire output in latest Mac computers.
+BUT, what if you want to upgrade your Mac PC or a Windows computer to the latest hardware and software?
+The problem is there is no Firewire output in the latest Mac computers.

 Well, solutions are there.